-- Double clicking on the Hand tool is the same as selecting View > Fit on Screen. - Checking the Scroll All Windows option will scroll (or pan) all open documents at once. - · Holding down the spacebar (while most other tools are selected) will temporarily give you the Hand tool.
+- Double clicking on the Hand tool is the same as selecting View > Fit on Screen. - Checking the Scroll All Windows option will scroll (or pan) all open documents at once. - $\bullet \ \, \text{Holding the spacebar, with the hand tool selected, will temporarily turn on the Scroll all Windows option. } \\$ - · Holding down the spacebar (while most other tools are selected) will temporarily give you the Hand tool.

-Zoom tool (Z)
+Zoom Tool (z)

-- Double clicking the Zoom tool will display the image at 100%. - Option (Mac) / Alt (Win) + spacebar will temporarily give you the Zoom out tool while another tool is selected. - Command (Mac) / Control (Win) + spacebar will temporarily give you the Zoom in tool while another tool is selected. - Checking the Zoom All Windows option will zoom all open documents at one time. - Command (Mac) / Control (Win) "+" (plus) will zoom in, Command (Mac) / Control (Win) "-" (minus) will zoom out.
+- Double clicking the Zoom tool will display the image at 100%. - Option (Mac) / Alt (Win) + spacebar will temporarily give you the Zoom out tool while another tool is selected. - Command (Mac) / Control (Win) + spacebar will temporarily give you the Zoom in tool while another tool is selected.

+- Checking the Zoom All Windows option will zoom all open documents at one time. - · Holding the spacebar, with the Zoom tool selected, will temporarily turn on the Zoom all Windows option. - Command (Mac) / Control (Win) "+" (plus) will zoom in, Command (Mac) / Control (Win) "-" (minus) will zoom out.
 Adding the Option (Mac) / Alt (Win) key will toggles the resizing of the windows.